chrisclark/blog/content/copy-editing-a-novel-with-chatgpt.md

     right_side = input_str.split('->')[1].strip(' -"').replace('’', "'").replace('“', '"').replace('”', '"')
     if left_side.endswith('"') and not right_side.endswith('"'):
         left_side = left_side[:-1]
+    # full_novel_text check is for hallucinations
-    if left_side != right_side and 'remove extra space' not in right_side:
+    if left_side != right_side and 'remove extra space' and left_side in full_novel_text:
         return f'- {left_side} -> {right_side}'
 ```

 ## Final Result

-For a novel of about 90,000 words, GPT4 identified 1120 "issues", which the script above reduced to 830.
-This is a fairly 'manual' way of deleting bad corrections; it's possible running the corrections back through GPT4, with instructions to throw away bogus corrections could automate this process -- but I didn't have a chance to try it here and I'm not sure it's a notably better approach.
+For a novel of about 90,000 words, GPT4 identified 1120 "issues", which the script above reduced to 811.
+I suspect feeding the corrections back into ChatGPT with a prompt to identify only real corrections could have worked -- but good old-fashioned string manipulation with Python is also plenty good.
+I'm not yet reaching for ChatGPT to solve all of my problems, but perhaps I am a luddite.

 Of the remaining corrections, about 25% are truly legitimate corrections, 50% are somewhat random wording and stylistic changes, and the remaining 25% are legitimate grammar issues, but are contained within spoken dialogue or are otherwise used purposefully.
 If this were a copy-edit a magazine article, this last 25% would be useful, as the author would want the writing to confirm strictly to a standard (e.g. Chicago Manual of Style) -- but is of limited utility in the context of a novel.

-I also wrote a bit of code to identify hallucinations.
-Of the 1120 original issues, 19 were hallucinated.

-Below are some examples of the different types of corrections.
+Here are some representative corrections.

-25% Legitimate Copy Errors
+Legitimate Copy Errors

 - Felicia stiffened almost indecipherably. -> Felicia stiffened almost imperceptibly.
 - The is the family kitchen. -> This is the family kitchen.
 - "No, doesn’t mean that" -> "No, it doesn't mean that"

+Debatable Copy Corrections

+- "His laugh was contagious and his spirit big, I'm told.” -> "His laugh was contagious, and his spirit was big, I'm told.”
+- "Not exactly the apology Savvy was expecting" -> "Not exactly the apology Savvy expected"

-50% Arbitrary Rephrasings
+Arbitrary Rephrasings

 - "He stood on the opposite side" -> "He stood on the other side"
 - "He put his glass down" -> "He set his glass down"
 - "the overhead lights flashed" -> "the overhead lights flickered"
 - "The corners of his mouth" -> "The corners of his lips"

-25% Debatable Copy Corrections

-- "His laugh was contagious and his spirit big, I'm told.” -> "His laugh was contagious, and his spirit was big, I'm told.”
-- "Not exactly the apology Savvy was expecting" -> "Not exactly the apology Savvy expected"

 ## Conclusion

 Yeah - I mean - not bad?
-Kind of ok for $8?
+Kind of OK for $8?
+(Ignoring the ~2 hours of time it took me to wrangle the code)

 I can't help but feel a little disappointed, as this felt like a slam-dunk for ChatGPT.
 As the [old saying goes](https://cdixon.org/2009/08/20/machine-learning-is-really-good-at-partially-solving-just-about-any-problem), AI is great at solving 80% of any problem.

-With that said, i do think ChatGPT (or even a much simpler model) could be turned into an excellent copywriter through fine tuning.
+With that said, I do think ChatGPT (or even a much simpler model) could be turned into an excellent copywriter through fine tuning.
+The tech is surely capable of doing much better.
 Given some more time, I would have loved to try that approach (especially because training data is easy to generate for this use case).
 Perhaps in a future blog post...